 Purwanto (2008: 46), learning outcomes represent the achievement of educational goals in students who take part in the teaching and learning process.
 Learning outcomes are actual, meaning that the realization of educational goals is achieved, so the learning outcomes measured are highly dependent on the educational objectives.
-Husdarta and Saputra (2000: 4) suggest that the main task of the teacher is to create a climate or atmosphere so that the learning process takes place in the classroom.
-In the field, the main characteristic of the learning process is that students can be actively involved in the learning process.
+Husdarta and Saputra (2000: 4) suggest that the mai sake of the teacher is to create a climate or atmosphere so that the learning process takes place in the classroo s that the hain characteristic of the learning process.
 Teachers must always strive so students are motivated to play more roles.
 Nevertheless the teacher still functions as a manager of the learning and learning process.

 To support the implementation of learning in school, the creativity of a teacher is needed, so that the learning process can provide a good learning experience in full to students.
-This phenomenon is a problem due to the lack of ability of an education teacher to take advantage of his role as a teacher who has potential in accordance with the demands of curriculum targets and absorption and as creative educators in activating physical education learning in schools.
+This phenomenon is a problem due to the lack of ability of an education teacher to take advantage of his role as a teacher who has potential in accordance with the demands of curriculum targets and absorption and as creative educators in a tivating physical education learning in schipls.
 The formulation of the problem of this research is how to improve rhythmic gymnastics learning outcomes through audio-visual media and know the Improvement of Rhythmic Gymnastics Learning Outcomes through the Audio Visual Media.